 The next day, my wife and I decided we would take a look around Salzburg while my Mom and her cousin took a trip to the nearby—and similarly named—Obersalzberg, famous for being the site of Adolf Hitler’s Berghof mountain retreat, popularly known as the ‘eagle’s nest’.
 At the time, though, Bavaria was dealing with a large number of refugees from the Syrian conflict trying to get into Germany from Austria, and we were warned that getting back across the border after our visit to Salzburg could easily take a few hours.
 With that in mind, we set off.

-Salzburg seemed like any German town, which is probably why the subtle differences in road markings and traffic signs threw us a bit, at first.
-That, and the fact that the city actually encompasses five mountains, one of which sits in its center with the fortress of Hohensalzburg on top!
+Salzburg seemed like any romantic German town.
+That’s probably why the subtle differences in road markings and traffic signs threw us a bit, at first.
+That, and the fact that the city actually encompasses five mountains!
+The one that sits in its center even has the fortress of Hohensalzburg on top!
 We parked our car in a public parking hollowed out of one of the mountains, and made our way on foot to the center of the old town.
-There, we encountered the first in a series of avoidable snafus that would result in a less-than-ideal experience during our Salzburg visit.
+There, we encountered the first in a series of avoidable snafus.
+These would result in a less-than-ideal experience during our Salzburg visit.

-To our intense irritation, we realized that the data connection on our German SIM cards didn’t work in Austria, which meant that our phones could only show us our GPS location and nothing much else!
-The local guide we picked up at the public parking wasn’t of much use either, because it didn’t include a map, so we made do the best we could.
+To our intense irritation, we realized that the data connection on our German SIM cards didn’t work in Austria!
+This meant that our phones could only show us our GPS location and nothing much else.
+The local guide we picked up at the public parking wasn’t of much use either, because it didn’t include a map.
+So we made do the best we could.
 Luckily, the stone theatre—made famous in one of The Sound of Music’s more dramatic scenes—was right around the corner.
 Not so luckily, there was no guided tour on at the moment, and it was closed.
-Right next to it, though, we discovered a path that led up the hill to the Hohensalzburg fortress, so we decided to hike up there instead.
+Right next to it, though, we discovered a path that led up the hill to the fortress.
+So we decided to hike up there instead.

-The steep path led us along narrow streets and between charming houses, and this made our frequent breaks along the way more bearable (the weather was unusually warm).
-Once we made our way through the massive gates of the fortress and up to the ramparts, though, the view made it all worthwhile.
+The steep path led us along narrow streets and between charming houses.
+This made our frequent breaks along the way more bearable (the weather was unusually warm).
+We finally made our way through the massive gates of the fortress and up to the ramparts.
+And the view made it all worthwhile.
 Seeing the historic old town spread out below us, with its river and baroque architecture, made us feel like we had stepped into a postcard!
-After wandering around the fortress for a while, we decided to have lunch at the restaurant on the ramparts.
-As luck would have it, we were informed that tables were not available, and would not be for a while.
-Just as we were trying to come to terms with hiking back down, we discovered to our relief that our entry pass included a free ride down the hill in the fortress’s funicular railway.
+After wandering around for a while, we decided to have lunch at the restaurant on the ramparts.
+As luck would have it, there weren’t any tables available, and wouldn’t be for a while.
+We were trying to come to terms with hiking back down, we discovered that our entry pass included a free ride down the hill in the fortress’s funicular railway.

 Once at the bottom, we tried scouting around for a place to eat.
-I got it into my head that we should eat at a restaurant with a view, and that we should be able to find one on one of the mountains in Salzburg.
-To that end, we made our way back to our car, and—to our horror—discovered that I had lost our parking ticket!
-Not being in the mood to pay a full day’s parking charges—the price of a lost ticket—for two hours of parking, we reluctantly walked up to the ticketing supervisor’s cabin and discovered, to our eternal surprise, that the supervisor was a Sikh sardarji!
-It was hard to tell who was more taken aback—us, to discover someone from India behind the counter, or he, to suddenly hear someone speaking Hindi from out of the blue!
-Eventually, after some typically Indian small talk, he very nicely let us off with only a half day’s parking charges, and we were back on the hunt for a hilltop restaurant.
+I got it into my head that we should eat at a restaurant with a view.
+I also figured that we should be able to find one on one of the mountains in Salzburg.
+To that end, we made our way back to our car.
+To our horror, I discovered that I had lost our parking ticket!
+We weren’t in the mood to pay a full day’s parking charges as a fine, but reluctantly walked up to the ticketing supervisor’s cabin anyway.
+There we discovered that the supervisor was a Sikh sardarji!
+It was hard to tell who was more surprised.
+Us, to discover someone from India behind the counter, or he, to suddenly hear someone speaking Hindi!
+Eventually, after some typically Indian small talk, he very nicely let us off with only a half day’s parking charges.
+And we were back on the hunt for a hilltop restaurant.

-Since we didn’t have a map and our phones were useless—and we hadn’t thought of asking our sardarji friend—I decided that we should follow our car’s navi up the nearest hill and see what we find.
+Since we didn’t have a map and our phones were useless—and we hadn’t asked our sardarji friend—I decided that we should follow our car’s navi up the nearest hill.
 Surely any hill in Salzburg must have a restaurant!
 No such luck.
 After driving up and through increasingly narrow lanes between cottages and farmhouses, we gave up and turned around.
-It was then that we discovered that it was already three o’clock.
-We had heard that the border closed at six, and that it could sometimes take three hours to get back across, so we decided—hungry though we were—to skip lunch and head back.
-Surprisingly, it only took us an hour of crawling along the highway with other impatient and bad-tempered drivers, so once over the border, we headed to the trusty Rupertihof for a very late lunch to end our ill-fated visit to Salzburg.
+We then discovered that it was already three o’clock.
+We had heard that the border closed at six, and that it could sometimes take three hours to get back across.
+So we decided—hungry and grumpy though we were—to skip lunch and head back.
+Surprisingly, it only took us an hour of crawling along the highway with other impatient and bad-tempered drivers.
+So once over the border, we headed back to the trusty Rupertihof for a very late lunch to end our less-than-perfect visit to Salzburg.